-Input-Output data: Non-process data derived from an environmentally extended input-output analysis (IOA), which is the method of allocating GHG emissions (or other environmental impacts) associated with upstream production processes to groups of finished products by means of inter-industry transactions.
+- 28 Process data: Data measured in physical units relating to a life cycle process or a company's operations. - Input-Output data: Non-process data derived from an environmentally extended input-output analysis (IOA), which is the method of allocating GHG emissions (or other environmental impacts) associated with upstream production processes to groups of finished products by means of inter-industry transactions.
 The main data sources for IOA are sectoral economic and environmental accounts.
 Economic accounts are compiled by a survey of facilities on economic inputs and outputs and tax data from individual establishments.
-Environmental accounts are derived from (surveyed) fossil fuel consumption by industry and other GHG sources compiled in national emission inventories.

-36 Extrapolated data: Primary or secondary data related to a similar (but not representative) input, processor 37 activity to the one in the inventory that are adapted or customized to a new situation to make more 38 representative.
-For example, using data from the same or a similar activity type and customizing the data to 39 the relevant region, technology, process, temporal period and/or product.

-40 Proxy data: Primary or secondary data related to a similar (but not representative) input, process, or activity 41 to the one in the inventory, which may be used in lieu of representative data if unavailable.
-These existing 42 data are directly transferred or generalized to the input/process of interest without adaptation.
+Environmental accounts are derived from (surveyed) fossil fuel consumption by industry and other GHG sources compiled in national emission inventories - Extrapolated data: Primary or secondary data related to a similar (but not representative) input, process, or activity to the one in the inventory, which are adapted or customized to a new situation to make more representative (for example, by customizing the data to the relevant region, technology, process, temporal period and/or product). - 40 Proxy data: Primary or secondary data related to a similar (but not representative) input, process, or activity 41 to the one in the inventory, which are directly transferred or generalized to the input, process, or activity of 42 interest without being adapted or customized to make more representative. - 43